-If you’re looking for a twist on the classic item during grilling season, these protein-packed burgers are a must-make.
-Loaded with flavor and yes, veggies, these patties topped with pickled cucumber and onion are sure to be a summer staple.
+If you’re looking for a twist on this classic during grilling season, these protein-packed burgers are a must-make!
+Loaded with flavor and, yes — veggies — these patties, topped with pickled cucumber and onion, and spiked with just a bit of zippy ginger, are sure to be a new summer staple.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 1/2 teaspoon sugar

 For the burgers: